BcnBitcoinOnly/bitcoin-basecamp/bare-metal-apps.md

 # Bare metal apps
 For systems where containers are not preferred, bare metal can be the right choice.

+# For Raspberry Pi: USING RASPBERRY PI OS 64BITS

 ## Set up a VPN server
 Wireguard is choosen over OpenVPN.
 Install it: